 \section{Theory and simulations}

 As stated in the introduction, this section is dedicated to the theory and simulation of the Rydberg sensor along the two protocols.
 In the conventional protocol (CP, Section II.A), variations in DC transmission of the probe field are used to measure the RF field.
 In the modulation transfer protocol \cite{trinhModulationTransferProtocol2024}, the coupling beam is phase modulated leading to a modulation of the probe beam intensity (Section II.B).
 The simulations detailed in this section will be used in Section III.B to optimize the modulation parameters.

-\subsection{Conventional protocol}
+\subsection{Conventional Protocol}

 To model the interaction between the atoms and the electromagnetic fields, we consider a four-level atom as schematized in Fig.\,\ref{fig:principle}(a).
 The atom is initially in the ground state $\left|1\right>$ and is coupled to the first excited state $\left|2\right>$ by a probe laser with frequency $\omega_{\mathrm{p}}$.
 Additionally, a coupling laser with frequency $\omega_{\mathrm{c}}$ connects this latter level to the Rydberg state $\left|3\right>$.
 The electric fields associated with the two counter-propagating lasers (see Fig.\,\ref{fig:principle}(b)) read $E_{\mathrm{p}}(x, t) = \mathcal{E}_{\mathrm{p}}\,\mathrm{e}^{-\mathrm{i}\omega_{\mathrm{p}} t+\mathrm{i} k_{\mathrm{p}} x} + c.c.$ and $E_{\mathrm{c}}(x, t) = \mathcal{E}_{\mathrm{c}}\,\mathrm{e}^{-\mathrm{i}\omega_{\mathrm{c}} t-\mathrm{i} k_{\mathrm{c}} x} + c.c.$, respectively.
 Moreover, the radio frequency (RF) field to be detected couples the atom to a two Rydberg state $\left|3\right>$ and $\left|4\right>$ with a frequency $\omega_{\mathrm{RF}}$.
 Its electric field is given by: $E_{\mathrm{RF}}(z, t) = \mathcal{E}_{\mathrm{RF}}\,\mathrm{e}^{-\mathrm{i}\omega_{\mathrm{RF}} t -\mathrm{i}k_\mathrm{RF}z}+ c.c$.